 Thermaltake’s Swafan (swapable fan) series lets users change blades between intake and exhaust profiles.
-Its marketing focuses on how builders can tuck all of their fan frames in or hand them all out regardless of desired flow direction, with the photo below showing intake fans to the right and exhaust fans to the left with all frames facing away from the observer.
+Its marketing focuses on how builders can tuck all of their fan frames in or hang them all out regardless of desired flow direction, with the photo below showing intake fans to the right and exhaust fans to the left with all frames facing away from the observer.
 Of course that’s not the only thing that flipping airflow can give you.

 We find the technical aspect more compelling: Because the open side of a fan frame places the blades so close to the mounting surface, those who need to mount their blades behind a flush grill suffer greatly from windage.
 Windage happens as a result of turbulence when the air is forced to suddenly change direction.
 In fan grills the blade tends to make a “zip” noise as it clears each hole.
 When many blades encounter many holes at many RPM, thousands of those tiny noises occurring almost simultaneously turn into a rather raucous buzz.